tsljgj/anlp-fall2025-hw2/README.md

 The testing (and analysis) data will be the data that you use to make sure that your system is working properly.
 In order to do so, you will want to manually annotate enough data so that you can get an accurate estimate of how your system is doing, and if any improvements to your system are having a positive impact.
 Some guidelines on this:

 - **Manual annotation**: We expect you to manually annotate questions and answers for the test set.
 The aim of this task is to help you get a good understanding of what the data looks like and how to create a test set that helps give you a holistic understanding of how your system is performing, even on edge cases.
 You cannot use any models to help augment or create this test set.
 - **Domain Relevance**: Your test data should be similar to the data that you will finally be tested on (questions about Pittsburgh and CMU).
 Use the knowledge resources mentioned above to curate your test set.
 - **Diversity**: Your test data should cover a wide range of questions Pittsburgh and CMU.
 - **Size**: Your test data should be large enough to distinguish between good and bad models.
-If you want some guidelines about this, see the lecture on experimental design and human annotation.
+If you want some guidelines about this, see the lecture on experimental design and human annotation.[^2]
 - **Quality**: Your test data should be of high quality.
 We recommend that you annotate it yourself and validate your annotations within your team.

 To help you get started, here are some example questions: